-Martini Chartering (Est 1995) acts as a competitive broker for various clients worldwide and is the exclusive broker for the container chartering activities of Reederei F. Laeisz and Reederei Leonhardt & Blumberg.
+Martini Chartering (Est 1995) acts as a competitive broker for various clients worldwide and is the exclusive broker for the container chartering activities of Reederei F. Laeisz, Reederei Leonhardt & Blumberg and Herm.
+Dauelsberg.

 In constant touch with our worldwide clients and their brokers, we maintain our own vessel database of container tonnage and their respective openings.
 We provide a full range of additional services for our clients, such as expert advice on required tonnage, position lists, full guidance and support to charter party detailed negotiations, active operating/post-fixing, weekly market reports and tonnage/market evaluations etc.